MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/New-MgBookingBusinessStaffMember.md

   - `[AvailabilityIsAffectedByPersonalCalendar <Boolean?>]`: True means that if the staff member is a Microsoft 365 user, the Bookings API would verify the staff member's availability in their personal calendar in Microsoft 365, before making a booking.
   - `[ColorIndex <Int32?>]`: Identifies a color to represent the staff member.
 The color corresponds to the color palette in the Staff details page in the Bookings app.
   - `[Role <String>]`: bookingStaffRole
+  - `[TimeZone <String>]`: The time zone of the staff member.
+For a list of possible values, see dateTimeTimeZone.
   - `[UseBusinessHours <Boolean?>]`: True means the staff member's availability is as specified in the businessHours property of the business.
 False means the availability is determined by the staff member's workingHours property setting.
-  - `[WorkingHours <IMicrosoftGraphBookingWorkHours[]>]`: The range of hours each day of the week that the staff member is available for booking.
+  - `[WorkingHours <IMicrosoftGraphBookingWorkHours1[]>]`: The range of hours each day of the week that the staff member is available for booking.
 By default, they are initialized to be the same as the businessHours property of the business.
     - `[Day <String>]`: dayOfWeek
-    - `[TimeSlots <IMicrosoftGraphBookingWorkTimeSlot[]>]`: A list of start/end times during a day.
+    - `[TimeSlots <IMicrosoftGraphBookingWorkTimeSlot1[]>]`: A list of start/end times during a day.
+      - `[End <String>]`: The time of the day when work stops.
+For example, 17:00:00.0000000.
-      - `[End <String>]`: The time of the day that work starts.
+      - `[Start <String>]`: The time of the day when work starts.
 For example, 08:00:00.0000000.
-      - `[Start <String>]`: The time of the day that work stops.
-For example, 17:00:00.0000000.

 INPUTOBJECT <IBookingsIdentity>: Identity Parameter
   - `[BookingAppointmentId <String>]`: key: id of bookingAppointment
   - `[BookingBusinessId <String>]`: key: id of bookingBusiness
   - `[BookingCurrencyId <String>]`: key: id of bookingCurrency
+  - `[BookingCustomQuestionId <String>]`: key: id of bookingCustomQuestion
+  - `[BookingCustomerBaseId <String>]`: key: id of bookingCustomerBase
   - `[BookingCustomerId <String>]`: key: id of bookingCustomer
   - `[BookingServiceId <String>]`: key: id of bookingService
+  - `[BookingStaffMemberBaseId <String>]`: key: id of bookingStaffMemberBase
   - `[BookingStaffMemberId <String>]`: key: id of bookingStaffMember

-WORKINGHOURS <IMicrosoftGraphBookingWorkHours[]>: The range of hours each day of the week that the staff member is available for booking.
+WORKINGHOURS <IMicrosoftGraphBookingWorkHours1[]>: The range of hours each day of the week that the staff member is available for booking.
 By default, they are initialized to be the same as the businessHours property of the business.
   - `[Day <String>]`: dayOfWeek
-  - `[TimeSlots <IMicrosoftGraphBookingWorkTimeSlot[]>]`: A list of start/end times during a day.
+  - `[TimeSlots <IMicrosoftGraphBookingWorkTimeSlot1[]>]`: A list of start/end times during a day.
+    - `[End <String>]`: The time of the day when work stops.
+For example, 17:00:00.0000000.
-    - `[End <String>]`: The time of the day that work starts.
+    - `[Start <String>]`: The time of the day when work starts.
 For example, 08:00:00.0000000.
-    - `[Start <String>]`: The time of the day that work stops.
-For example, 17:00:00.0000000.

 ## RELATED LINKS